 The Corpus Christi Chorale began at Del Mar College as a young, fledgling choral group in 1945.
-As the group developed and discovered its sound, it brought to it some incredible, notable Artistic directors that lead it to the become the Corpus Christi Chorale we love and know today.
+As the group developed and discovered its sound, it brought to it some incredible, notable Artistic Directors that led it to become the Corpus Christi Chorale we love and know today.

-As Dr. Logsdon prepared to retire, Arlene Long gracefully stepped in from 2007-2008 while the University found the Chorale a replacement.
+As Dr. Logsdon prepared to retire, Ms. Arlene Long gracefully stepped in from 2007-2008 while the university found the Chorale a replacement.
 Fortunately, the Chorale received Dr. Ross Bernhardt (2008-2015).
-The Chorale suddenly found itself cementing its identity, performing a flurry of music, including Brahms’ Requiem and a number of compositions by Dr. Bernhardt.
+The Chorale suddenly found itself cementing its identity and performing a flurry of music, including Brahms’ Requiem and a number of compositions by Dr. Bernhardt.

-Upon Dr. Bernhardt’s departure, Arlene Long returned, graciously guiding the Chorale from 2015-2019.
+Upon Dr. Bernhardt’s departure as Director, Ms. Arlene Long returned, graciously guiding the Chorale from 2015-2019.

-Today, the Chorale finds itself suddenly reinvigorated and buzzing with excitement as Mr. Devin Davis steps into the role of Artistic Director for the Corpus Christi Chorale.
+Today, the Chorale finds itself suddenly reinvigorated and buzzing with excitement as Mr. Devin Davis recently stepped into the role of Artistic Director for the Corpus Christi Chorale.

 And the rest is, as they say, still unsung…